grandeurdev/js-sdk/README.md

 #### confirmProfileUpdate
 We are very particular about the phone number associated with the profile.
 This is why we validate the phone number whenever a user try to update it.
-As a result, we return you a confirm function so that you could procee with the update profile operation after prompting the user about the verificaiton code.
+As a result, we return you a confirm function so that you could proceed with the update profile operation after prompting the user about the verification code.

 This function receives a single argument as illustrated below